ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 ## Recommendations

+### For Bolivian-Focused Businesses (Best Overall for Local Market)

+**Recommended Solution**: Libélula

+For businesses primarily serving the Bolivian market, Libélula is the optimal choice.
+As the first and most established multichannel payment gateway in Bolivia with over 450 clients and 360K annual transactions, it offers the lowest fees (2.5%), full ASFI compliance, and native integration with Bolivian payment methods including QR Simple with all major banks, Tigo Money, and e-BISA.
+The integrated SIN-certified invoicing is a major advantage for tax compliance.

+**Implementation Path**:

+1. Contact Libélula via libelula.bo or WhatsApp (591-70621222)
+2. Complete registration with Bolivian business documents and NIT
+3. Submit legal representative documentation
+4. Receive API credentials or install CMS plugin (WooCommerce, Magento, etc.)
+5. Test in sandbox environment
+6. Go live within 24 hours after documentation approval

+**Total Setup Time**: 1-2 weeks. **Total Cost to Start**: No setup fees, 2.5% per transaction only. **Best For**: Bolivian market focus, need for local payment methods, integrated invoicing requirement.

 ### For Quick Start with Minimal Bureaucracy

 **Recommended Solution**: AirTM or Takenos Virtual Cards + Stripe or 2Checkout